 Building Renovation and Improvement Project

-The back wall repair and drainage system has been completed thanks to the crew at Kreighoff-Lenawee Company and their subcontractors Radant Electric, F&S Landscaping Company, and the masonry contractors, Ohio Building Restoration.
-They worked expeditiously so the museum could reopen for the Tecumseh annual “Appleumpkin Festival”.
+The back wall repair and drainage system has been completed thanks to the crew at Kreighoff-Lenawee Company and their subcontractors Radant Electric, F&S Landscaping Company, and Ohio Building Restoration.
 We thank them so much.
-However, our outside work is not yet done as we found out.

 It is a goal to have the total project completed and landscaping in place before the 2024 Semi-Centennial (50 years) at Tecumseh Area Historical Society!
 And, of course, the 2024 Bicentennial of the City of Tecumseh!

-Please Donate and keep the history at the Tecumseh Area Historical Museum; just click this red link and it will take you to our PayPal button on the Donations Page.
+If you wish to donate and help us continue to preserve your Historical Museum; just click this red link and it will take you to our PayPal button on the Donations Page.
 You do not need to have a PayPal account to make a donation.